Accounting and Finance - BSc (Hons)

 About

-If you are interested in following a career in accountancy or in going on to obtain professional accounting qualifications prior to entering a career in finance or business then this course is suitable for you.
+If you are interested in following a career in accounting or finance and wish to advance to a professional accounting qualifications then this course is suitable for you.

 This course offers you the option of undertaking a paid placement year in a range of local and international locations or you can opt to study abroad for a year.